Not knowing how much money you should bet and raise is a very common mistake among beginners.

 If there is $400 in the pot and player we bet $300 (75% of the pot), the pot will grow to $700.
 That means it will cost him $300 to have a chance of winning a pot of $700.

-The pot odd percentage of 42.91% is bigger than the percentage of 23.69% for completing his flush, so he should fold.
+The pot odds are smaller than the chance of completing his flush, so he should fold.

 Even if your opponent got lucky, he would lose in the long run.